 Do not forget the essential add-ons:

 Drone cameras, just like any other cameras have different add-ons that can be used to improve the quality of drone wedding photography or any photography.

 i) Batteries- This is a big limitation, drones do not have the longest battery life.
 An average drone would fly for about 10 minutes while a high-end drone would fly for 20-25 minutes.
 You cannot spend most of your time by not getting the perfect shot.
 Thus, keeping a spare battery becomes very very essential.

 ii) Propeller guards- What could be the worst nightmare for an aspiring drone photographer?
 Though it is nothing uncommon, crashing your drone or getting it stuck into things would not only damage the device but also cause great damage to your dream.
 Thus, you should get propeller guards that would be less damaging for your drone and also for yourself.

 iii) Extra propellers- Propellers could be fragile as well as removable, so they have high chances of getting lost.
 While you are still in the learning period, keeping propellers handy would ensure you are always on the running.

 iv) Extra SD card- How can you miss on the hero of the story?
-Imagine all things are set and you are about to click the perfect shot when your SD card fills up.
+Imagine all things are set and you are about to click some of the perfect drone shots when your SD card fills up.
 Sad, isn’t it?
-As it is drone shots consume a lot of memory space- a 2-minute 4k video would take up around 1 GB.
+As it is, drone shots consume a lot of memory space- a 2-minute 4k video would take up around 1 GB.
 No matter how much space you have in your SD card, keeping extras ready would only be beneficial.

 i) Drone landing pad- A drone landing pad would make sure that your device does not land onto something that would be harmful to it.